 Impact of the Future For Nature Award

-- The initiation of support for local schools was realized.
+- The initiation of support for local schools was realised.
 Jean now runs a school fee competition to help local communities pay for school fees and buy equipment for the local schools.

 - The award also provided important administrative support providing training and employment opportunities during field research – distance sampling and camera trapping has shown that the Tenkile population has increased from 100 animals in 1998 to over 300 animals in 2013.

 "Jean Thomas has shown exceptional dedication in making a long-term commitment to the conservation of two of the most threatened mammal species in Papua New Guinea.
 She is working in an extraordinary difficult place in which to achieve successful conservation results, but through working with local communities, empowering them, and seeing conservation as a long-term endeavour, she is seeing real results."Mr. Simon Stuart, International Selection Committee